IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 Once the controller applies these changes to the managed resources, the cluster responds by applying them the Operand, thereby scaling the Operand.

+We will only cover the first level of the capability levels in this article, but you can read more about the other four levels at
-[Operator Capability Levels](https://sdk.operatorframework.io/docs/advanced-topics/operator-capabilities/operator-capabilities/) in the Operator SDK documentation also describes the behavior of the other capability levels.
+[Operator Capability Levels](https://sdk.operatorframework.io/docs/advanced-topics/operator-capabilities/operator-capabilities/) in the Operator SDK documentation.

-## 5. Operator Hub
+## Operator Hub

-[OperatorHub.io](https://operatorhub.io/) is a repository for operators, a public website where you can find over 180 different operators and share the operators you create.
-OperatorHub.io is very important since this is where you can use other operators to automate the configuration of your Kubernetes applications, and submit your own operator to be published in the hub.
+[OperatorHub.io](https://operatorhub.io/) is a web-based application that enables finding, installing, and publishing operators.
+It is a one stop shop for Kubernetes operators, as shown below:

+![Operator Hub](./images/operatorHub.png)

 Check out [How to contribute an Operator](https://operatorhub.io/contribute) for details of how to package, test, preview, and submit your operator for addition to the Hub.

-Its homepage looks like this:

-![Operator Hub](./images/operatorHub.png)

 ## Conclusion